agroimpacts/ftw-mappingafrica-integration/README.md

 python -m pip install --upgrade pip
 ```

-And then run `pip install -r requirements.txt` to install the package in editable mode.
+And then run `pip install -e .` to install the package in editable mode.

 ### Datasets
 We'll get the Lacuna+ labels from our own HPC storage, and the FTW dataset using the FTW cli.